Skip to main content

 FEATURES_StagingSell2Fast forward about 415 years and the art of staging a property is now part and parcel in preparing for a sale.
 “First impressions are everything in selling your home,” Jane Blickenstaff, founder of Blickenstaff & Co.
 Realtors, tells Central Virginia Home.
 “Buyers often make quick decisions about a property, so put your best foot forward in the beginning, otherwise they will mark it off their list.
 Buyers rarely revisit homes that did not make a positive first impression.”

-In fact, home staging has become such an essential element in real estate marketing that entire firms are now dedicated to sweeping through both new and stale listings with a stable of updated furnishings and décor—such as Shows Great Photography and Staging, founded by Wanda Richard .
+Most realtors now coach home sellers with tested tips and tools to attract the greatest number of potential buyers.
+In fact, home staging has become such an essential element in real estate marketing that entire firms are now dedicated to sweeping through both new and stale listings with a stable of updated furnishings and décor—such as Shows Great Photography and Staging, founded by Wanda Richards.

 After working as a realtor for three decades, a friend asked if Richards would stage her vacant home.
 She added her own furniture and then—as a trained photographer—also provided images for the newly polished space.
 It had been on the market for months; following Richards’ “intervention,” a contract was written in less than 30 days.
 In 2018, her company also photographed 1,400 homes in Central and Southwest Virginia.
 She stresses that in addition to staging, “Studies have shown that professionally photographed homes sell faster and for more money.”
-No need to stage your home when selling it to Buys Houses.

 FEATURES_StagingSell3Central Virginia retailer and interior designer Moyanne Harding, developer of Estates on Commerce, has staging in mind as she readies 21 high-end luxury condos in a warehouse she is rehabbing downtown: “The most important thing in marketing a property is to stage it thoughtfully.
-That means intentional furniture with a unifying color scheme, in a space that is uncluttered, neat and clean says”.
+That means intentional furniture with a unifying color scheme, in a space that is uncluttered, neat and clean.”

 Local realtor Nadine Blakely of RE/MAX 1st Olympic adds, “Staging is not about decorating, but how to make your home appeal to the masses with a neutral, non-personal decor.
 The way we live in our home on a daily basis may require changes so buyers can imagine the ways they could live in the home.”
-As for those buyers, they can employ professionals like Edmonton Movers to help them move into their new homes.

 FEATURES_StagingSell4